 By Maya Sengupta Gledhill, Work Experience Placement

-On Wednesday 6th April, PDMS was the location of a successful workshop run by Alexandra Koyfman.
+On Wednesday 6th April, PDMS hosted a successful workshop run by Alexandra Koyfman.
 The workshop took a 'learning by doing' approach where participants gained insight into what a workshop looks like by taking part in one themselves.

 Learning by doing

 Participants were divided into groups and given real-life scenarios to use as discussion material for their workshops.
 The hypothetical situations were designed through consultation with business analysts at PDMS which attendees would typically encounter in their jobs.